Karenz0105/Portfolio/code_review.md

 ## Solution

-To fix these problems within the code we should first fix the beginning section of the code, where the data types are being set to variables.
-For this part of code we would want this data to be gotten from classes, so to do this we will add a { get; set; } to each of the five variables.
+To fix these problems within the code we should first fix the beginning section of the code, where the data types are being set to properties.
+For this part of the code we would want this data to be retrieved using { get; set; }.
+We would do this by adding { get; set; } to each of the five properties.

 To fix the other issue with the CallDate would depend on if you need the time for the ticket.
-If there is only a need for the day, month and year the DateOnly data type would be fine to use as it just stores those pieces of information.
+If there is only a need for the day, month and year the DateOnly data type would be fine to use as it only stores those pieces of information.
 But if the time was also required then using the data type DateTime would be better as it also records the time.
 But with the given code it looks as if only the day, month and year are being assigned so using the DateOnly data type will be fine.

+These solutions are beneficial to the code because it allows the code to have controlled access to the properties, which in turn helps to keep the code tidy and maintainable.
+It also helps to not mix different data types together, which could cause issues down the line within the program.
+Changing the CallDate data type to DateOnly helps to only assign the day, month and year values which help to keep the code simple.
+But if the time was needed for the tickets, that data type could easily be switched to DateTime, allowing the use of time along with the day, month and year.

 ## Reflection